lbl-srg/obc/specification/source/codeGeneration.rst

 * the model of computation, and
 * how to simulate open loop control responses and implement regression testing,

-are difficult to find, or maybe not even exist.
+are difficult to find, or may not exist.
 Although Sedona "is designed to make it easy to build smart, networked embedded devices" and Sedona attempts to create an "Open Source Ecosystem" (http://www.sedonadev.org/), developing block diagrams requires Tridium NiagaraAX, a commercial product which is not free.

-Due to the synergies with SOEP, we will export control sequences and verification tests using the Modelica/FMI/JSON approach.
-The software architecture of this approach is shown in :numref:`fig_architecture_overall_ctrl_design`.

 Use of Control Sequences or Verification Tests in Realtime Applications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^